nicolevanderhoeven/blog/content/blog/20260430-k6-community-call-secrets-and-ai-script-authoring.md

 tags: ["k6", "english", "livestream", "grafana labs", "k6 community call", "ai", "grafana assistant", "secrets management", "openapi"]
 ---

 The first k6 Community Call in over a year, and we packed it.
-I sat down with three of the engineers building k6 — [Facundo Fernández Begni](https://www.linkedin.com/in/facundofernandezbegni/) (Software Engineer), [Vicente Ortega Torres](https://www.linkedin.com/in/vicente-ortega-torres/) (Senior Backend Engineer), and [Charlie Vasquez](https://www.linkedin.com/in/charliestott/) (Product Manager) — to walk through two new pieces of work that have shipped recently, plus a look at what's coming in k6 v2.
+I sat down with four of the people building k6 — **Bukola Ayodele**, **Facundo Batista** (Software Engineer), **Vicente Ortega** (Senior Backend Engineer), and **Charlie Burnett** (Product Manager) — to walk through two new pieces of work that have shipped recently, plus a look at what's coming in k6 v2.

 {{< youtube mYpnaE_J2lM >}}